raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 sense.show_message( "It is " + str(temp) + " degrees" )
 ```

-+ The real Sense HAT will measure the temperature around it, but you can move the temperature slider on the Sense HAT emulator to simulate temperature changes and test your code.
++ The real Astro Pi will measure the temperature around it, but you can move the temperature slider on the Sense HAT emulator to simulate temperature changes and test your code.

 ![Temperature slider](images/temperature-slider.png)